tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/README.md

 </tbody>
 </table>

-When you set up the tutorial environment, we automatically generate for you not only a running instance of each of those applications, but we also generate in each of those systems an imaginary customer using the name an e-mail address you provided when initiating the tutorial.
+When we set up the tutorial environment, we automatically generate for you not only a running instance of each of those applications, but we also generate in each of those systems an imaginary customer using the name an e-mail address you provided when initiating the tutorial.

 This imaginary customer will be used throughout the tutorial to demonstrate DPM features and functionality, such as customer matching between applications, fulfilment of data access requests, keeping up with data change scenarios, and more.